 In the Community Development and Youth Leadership Training Program, volunteers have the unique opportunity to work with local NGOs assisting Cambodian youth to become community leaders and agents of social change.
 Volunteers become part of a movement to build a culture of peace and social justice in Cambodia, in response to the devastating effects of the Khmer Rouge genocide.

-*Note: GSC will place each volunteer at one of the placements above based on the needs of the community and the volunteers’s background, skills, and interests.
+*Note: GSC will place each volunteer at one of the placements above based on the needs of the community and the volunteer’s background, skills, and interests.

 For Gap Program Participants already enrolled in a college or university, it may be possible to earn college credits for participation in this program.
 Participants would need to negotiate with their institution with the assistance of GSC to arrange for credit.
 GSC and the host institution would determine additional fees to cover costs of credits and administration.

 Depending on the requirements of the participant’s credit-granting college or university, participants may be asked to keep blogs and/or journals throughout the program, and to submit papers reviewed by their home institution for grading.
 Participants successfully completing the course would then be eligible to receive college credits from their home institution.

 Program Fee: See Dates and Rates for GSC base fees, plus what your school will charge for tuition and associated costs.

 - All in-country participant expenses: Airport pick-up/return and project transportation; hotel, homestay, guest house, orphanage, and monastery accommodations; all meals at accommodations or local restaurants; language and cultural orientation and project preparation; project administration; Siem Reap weekend and other excursions